leebri101/Chef-de-Party/README.md

 ### **Wire-Frames:**
 * To prevent any digressions towards the project aims & objectives I have made a basic wire-frame via [Figma](https://www.figma.com/board/XEvFJX797o9pZ8cLhqcUOX/Chef-de-Partie?node-id=0-1&t=ahsLbSTdHofYGlSp-0) to refer back to in case of any major changes to the project.

-[Wireframes](doc/wireframes/) were all designed in Figma for a more simple but effective design.
+[Wire-frame](doc/wireframes/) were all designed in Figma for a more simple but effective design.
 * [Landing-Page](doc/wireframes/landing-page.png)
 * [Placeholder-name](doc/wireframes/placeholder-name.png)
 * [Q&A Section](doc/wireframes/q-and-a.png)
 * [Results-section](doc/wireframes/feedback.png)

 There have been some considerable cosmetic changes to the static site to improve the UX, however most of design was kept to original plan on the wire-frames.
 Some of these changes may include:-
-* An interactive carousel at which the user can browse through manually.
+* An interactive CTA(Call-To-Action) button for the user to use.
-* A short automatic image gallery.
-* A blended in contact page (subject to change at a later date).
-* Some animations on some of the typography on the pages.
-* An animated background on all pages.
+* A placeholder which prompts users to enter their name to start the quiz.
+* A mixture 10 of cooking/food related questions which are randomized, with 4 options at which the user is prompted to answer the question.
+* A Results/Feedback pop-up which displays the users score and a funny message to the user as well as a animated image or GIF.

+### **Reused Code:**
+* Some of the code that has been used in this project have been re-used from the previous projects due to the simple and effective structure it has on the layout of the final design.

 ## **Current Features on all pages**
 ###  **Home-Page:**